DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Methods

-The watermark extractor, \( \delta \), is responsible for retrieving the embedded watermark from a given image \( x' \).
-Since the watermarking agent \( \theta \) dynamically adjusts both the location and content of the watermark, the extractor must co-adapt and learn in tandem with the watermarking agent to ensure reliable extraction.
+The watermark extractor, \( \delta \), is responsible for retrieving the embedded watermark from a given image \( x'' \), which may or may not carry a watermark.
+Since the watermarker \( \theta \) dynamically adjusts the location of the watermark, the extractor must co-adapt and learn in tandem with the watermarker to ensure reliable extraction.
 In our framework, the success or failure of watermark extraction serves as a heuristic for deepfake detection.
-Specifically, if the extractor \( \delta \) fails to recover a valid watermark from the image \( x' \), the image is flagged as a potential deepfake.
+Specifically, if the extractor \( \delta \) fails to recover a valid watermark from the image \( x'' \), the image is flagged as a potential deepfake.
 Our approach leverages the learned consistency between the watermarking and extraction processes as an indirect signal of authenticity, enabling the detection of semantic-level manipulations without relying on a fixed watermark pattern.
 These modules, and the flow of information between them, are illustrated in Fig. \ref{fig:overview}.